USS Lansdowne: 1945

 On patrol and escort in the western Carolines until 5 May 1945, she then steamed to the Ryūkyūs for duty off Okinawa.
 She patrolled anti-submarine stations around the island complex, gave fire support, and screened aircraft carriers.

 Lansdowne next operated with the 3rd Fleet off Japan screening logistics groups and fast carriers launching strikes against the enemy homeland.
 The ship was detached from the task force 20 to 23 August to transport the Atomic Bomb Investigation Group to Okinawa and then proceeded to Sagami Wan, arriving 27 August.

 On 29 August, Lansdowne escorted battleship South Dakota, Admiral Chester Nimitz’ flagship, into Tokyo Bay, and then operated with units of the Allied Prisoner of War Rescue Group evacuating prisoners from camps in southern Honshū.
-The ship was detached on 2 September 1945 to transfer Japanese emissaries from Yokohama to the battleship Missouri in Tokyo Bay for the official surrender ceremonies, returning the party to Yokohama the same day.
+The ship was detached on 2 September 1945 to transfer Japanese emissaries from Yokohama to the battleship Missouri in Tokyo Bay to sign the official Instrument of Surrender, returning the party to Yokohama the same day.
 She operated out of Yokohama until sailing on 15 October from Wakanoura for the United States via Singapore, Colombo, and Cape Town, arriving at the Brooklyn Navy Yard on 6 December 1945.